xMRi/PTZControl/README.md

 **-device:"name of device"**
 The device option can be used to specify a name component of a camera to be used for control.
-If you enter "*" as the name, then each camera will be recognized.
+If you enter "*" as the name, then any camera will be recognized.

 **-showdevices**
 Displays a message box after startup showing the name(s) of the detected cameras.